MBA Essay Format: Word Limits and Writing Standards

 Using the Right MBA Essay Format

 This is one of the most important things to keep in mind when writing your admissions essay.
-It’s a way to show that you care of the ad com’s time as well as you know how to follow instructions.
+It’s a way to show that you care about the ad com’s time as well as you know how to follow instructions.
 In the previous post you read a general MBA guide.
-Below is a guide about the format of your essay, including word count and writing standards.
+Below is a guide to the format of your essay, including word count and writing standards.

 MBA Essay Format: Tips to Remember